 Beyond Pangolins: Responding to Wildlife Emergencies in the Nyekweri Ecosystem

 At The Pangolin Project (TPP), protecting biodiversity means looking beyond pangolins.
-While safeguarding Kenya’s last remaining Giant Ground Pangolins remains our core mission, every patrol we make, every community meeting we host, and every injured animal we help is part of restoring the health of an entire ecosystem.
+While safeguarding Kenya’s last remaining Giant Ground Pangolins remains our core mission, every patrol we support, every community meeting we help convene, and every injured animal we help respond to through our partners is part of restoring the health of an entire ecosystem.

 • Successfully treated a zebra with an arrow wound.